 That being said, there are still some side effects that could be experienced from EMDR therapy:

-- The therapy creates a heightened awareness that lingers after a session.
+- Once the session is done, there can be a lingering heightened sense of awareness.
 This can cause temporary light-headedness and/or vivid and realistic dreams.

 - As the treatment takes several sessions, it can initially be very triggering and emotionally stressful for clients.
 This will lessen as the treatment continues and starts to take effect.

 According to the American Psychiatric Association (APA), EMDR therapy has been shown to be very effective for trauma symptoms and symptoms of PTSD, both acute and chronic.
 It is particularly effective for individuals that have difficulty vocalizing their trauma, since the treatment involves visualization rather than talking.
-The APA has also stated that more study is required to further understand the effects of EMDR therapy over time.
+However, more studies need to be done in order to fully understand how EMDR therapy can affect us over a lengthy period of time.

 More information is available at our Elgin, IL office, but as you will see, there are a lot of benefits to be gained by going with EMDR for PTSD.
-If you are suffering from this all too common disorder, please contact the professionals at Braden Counseling Center is always available for anyone that shows symptoms of suffering from PTSD.
+Braden Counseling Center is always available for anyone that shows symptoms of suffering from PTSD.

 If you would like to learn more about EMDR therapy, or any of the other therapies and counseling services that we offer at the Braden Counseling Center, then please contact us today.

 At the Braden Counseling Center, our experienced staff is looking forward to working with you.
-Our goal is to help free you from the effects of trauma and allow you to lead a happy and fulfilling life.
+We hope to help you move past the traumas that you have faced in your life and start you on a path toward happiness and fulfillment.